After moving from starter to reliever last year, Kendall Graveman steps up as leader in Mariners bullpen

 “Honestly, during meetings now, the players are leading a lot of the conversation,” Graveman said.
 “And that was the goal going into spring training based on the conversations we had with Woody and Trent.
 It was if we want to get to where we want to get to, then we’ve got to start leading and not having you guys just spoon feed us.
 I think it’s showing right now and we got to continue to do it over a long season and not really slack off.”

-The starters in the rotation miss having Graveman around, but he’s no longer one of them.
-They’ve seen the change.
+The starters in the rotation have seen the change.

 “He’s going out there and pumping 99 mile per hour sinkers, power sinkers,” said Justus Sheffield.
 “It’s a beautiful thing to watch.
 All credit to him for going from, starting last year to moving to the bullpen, that’s not an easy adjustment to make.
 He’s made it look easy.”